 The goal of upgrading a geodatabase is to update the geodatabase system tables to take advantage of functionality that is available in the latest release of ArcGIS.
 If your geodatabase was created using an ArcGIS 10 or earlier client, you may want to upgrade it.
 Upgrading a file or personal geodatabase is optional in most cases, but if you do not upgrade, you will not have access to newer functionality.

 You can use the Upgrade Geodatabase geoprocessing tool or a Python script to upgrade a file or personal geodatabase.
-The tool can be opened from the Database Properties dialog box in ArcGIS Desktop or from the Data Management toolbox.
-To run the tool or the script, you must have the current release of ArcGIS Desktop, ArcGIS Engine, or ArcGIS Server installed on the computer from which you will run the upgrade.
+The tool can be opened from the Database Properties dialog box in ArcGIS for Desktop or from the Data Management toolbox.
+To run the tool or the script, you must have the current release of ArcGIS for Desktop, ArcGIS Engine, or ArcGIS for Server installed on the computer from which you will run the upgrade.

-Follow these steps to upgrade a 9.3.1 or prior release file or personal geodatabase from ArcGIS Desktop:
+Follow these steps to upgrade a 9.3.1 or prior release file or personal geodatabase from ArcGIS for Desktop:

 - Start ArcMap and open the Catalog window, or start ArcCatalog.

 - Connect to the folder that contains the file or personal geodatabase you want to upgrade.

 - If you do not already have a backup of your data, make a backup copy of the geodatabase before proceeding.

 - Right-click the folder into which you want to place the backup and click Paste.